Skip to content

 # => Saves to docs/api.json

-Why It Matters: Manual documentation falls out of sync with code.
-Automated generation keeps docs current.
-Run npm run docs:generate before releases to update docs.
-CI/CD can validate docs match code.
+Why It Matters: Manual documentation consistently falls out of sync with code as the codebase evolves.
+Automated generation through npm scripts keeps documentation current with minimal effort.
+Run npm run docs:generate before releases to produce fresh documentation.
+CI/CD pipelines can validate that generated docs match actual code structure, making documentation drift detectable as a build failure rather than a production surprise.

 Example 15: npm Script with Environment Variables